Goals of Psychotherapy: A Journey Through Different Life Stages

 1. Processing Grief and Loss

-A powerful long-term goal of psychotherapy at this stage is helping individuals reflect on their lives with acceptance and peace.
+One of the most profound goals of psychotherapy in this stage is helping individuals reflect on their life with a sense of peace and fulfillment.

 Conclusion